JOHW85/ScrapeFandom/README.md

 Works only for English fandom sites.
 Some slight modifications are needed for other languages.

+# Notes
+The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:

+> pip install -r requirements.txt

+# Usage
+> python3 ScrapeFandom.py NAMEOFFANDOM

 To subsequently extract the WikiDump, one can use the fork: https://github.com/ujiuji1259/wikiextractor/tree/fix_colon

 Instructions from thaalesalves#8854 from NovelAI: